Theenathayalan-R/Resource-Monitor-App/README.md

 ## 📊 View Modes

-- Current Status: Real-time pods, batched Metrics API calls, driver/executor grouping
+- **Current Status**: Real-time pods with smart time-based filtering (1h-7d, default 1h), batched Metrics API calls, driver/executor grouping
-- Historical Analysis: Aggregations and trends (memory in MiB)
+- **Historical Analysis**: Time-series analytics with 30-second data collection, aggregations and trends (memory in MiB)
-- Pod Timeline: Per-pod history and events
+- **Pod Timeline**: Per-pod history and lifecycle events with detailed resource tracking
-- Export Data: JSON/CSV export with inclusive end date
+- **Export Data**: JSON/CSV export with date range filtering and inclusive end date handling
 - Demo Mode: Enable “Use mock data (demo)” in the sidebar to populate the UI with realistic sample Spark driver/executor pods and metrics.
 Use “Seed demo data now” to write a snapshot into the local SQLite DB so Historical Analysis and Timeline views also have data.

 ## 🧪 Testing & Quality Assurance